rcbensley/collectd-python-mariadbd/README.md

 ## ToDo

-* Replace print statements with logging library
+* Always enable "debug" mode output when being run interactively and remove debug from the config.
-* Make everything more mariadb-ish
+* Make everything more mariadb-ish...yup
 * Update to match modern collectd python api (if needed)
 * Add MariaDB extras:
   * Galera
-  * Columnstore
+  * Columnstore?
+Might need to be a seperate plugin as there are more external tools.
-  * Userstat
+  * Userstat?
-  * Multi-source Replication
+  * ~~Multi-source Replication~~
   * Disks plugin
   * Computed metrics like status.reads, status.writes
+  * Link to MariaDB's QRT docs
-* Example outputs
+* Example outputs of the rrdtool data

+## FAQ

+Q: Why use this?
+A: Good question.

 ## Metrics

-### MySQL Status
+### MariaDB Global Status

     status.Com_*
     status.Handler_*